Announcing Upcoming Social Skills Series

 Children with a diagnosis of Autism Spectrum Disorder, Asperger’s, ADHD, Anxiety, Anxiety and many more.
 Occupational Therapy Family Services, LLC doesn’t require a specific diagnosis for social skill groups.

-Cost is $55 per class.
+Cost is $60 per 4 week class. ($15 a class).
 Payment is due at the first session.

 What is the next step?